pagalvin/tsbook/chapter03_PracticalConsiderations.md

 When you use a task runner, you define individual tasks and you usually "define" them by writing them in JavaScript.
 This means that you can write your tasks in TypeScript too.
 </div>

 An IDE plus the TypeScript compiler gets you most of the way - but not necessarily all the way -  you want to go.
 Depending on your IDE, you may also need a task runner.
 Task runners execute ... tasks :).
 At a bare minimum, you want your task runner to invoke the TypeScript compiler as you edit and save changes to your TypeScript files.
-But that's silly.
-You'll want to use a task runner.
 Visual Studio and Visual Studio Code come with integrated task runners (MSBuild in the former and an integrated runner in VSCode).
 You will probably outgrow the integrated task runners, however.
 When this time arrives, have a look at gulp, grunt or similar tools.
 At the time of this writing, <a href="http://gulpjs.com/">gulp</a> seems to have the most mind share.

 From here on out, I assume that you have selected an IDE and that your IDE is connected to a task runner that automatically compiles your TypeScript whenever you make a change and save.

+## Debugging
+map files
+walking through the debugger

+## Looking at the compiled javascript

 ** to cover: debugging